Exchange through bilateral agreements

 If you for some reason are unable to start this process more than two months prior to your arrival, please note that bilateral exchange students to the University of Oslo may apply for a student residence permit within 7 days after arrival in Norway.
 However, you may still need to apply for a visa before you arrive, depending on your citizenship.
 For further information about visa and student residence permit procedures, please see residence permit

-Letters of Admission will be available online in Søknadsweb in May for the Autumn semester and November for the Spring semester.
+Letters of Admission will be available online in Søknadsweb from the middle of May for the Autumn semester and from the middle of November for the Spring semester.

 Student housing must be booked before 1 June for the Autumn semester and 1 November for the Spring semester.
-Students who follow the directions are guaranteed housing in one of the student residences.
+Exchange students who follow the directions are guaranteed housing in one of the student residences.
 See student housing

 Most questions regarding practical issues are answered on our web pages for new international students.